onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 for some strictly positive `delta_INFL` that cannot be made arbitrarily small without introducing new mechanisms equivalent in effect to inflation.

-The problem Q043 is not to decide which world is realized, but to:
+The problem Q043 is not to decide which world is realized.
+It is to:

 * formalize these tension tradeoffs,
-* design observables and experiments that can falsify particular inflation encodings.
+* design observables and experiments that can falsify particular inflation encodings at the effective layer.

 ---